ryliecc/capstone-java/README.md

 Once the "Budget App" is fully implemented, you can follow these steps to get started with the application:

-1. Clone the GitHub repository to your local machine.
+1. Clone the GitHub service to your local machine.
 2. Build and run the Docker image for the "Budget App."
 3. Access the application in your web browser.